vivektiwary/coding_practise/README.md

 > For example: (Please refer to the image given below to understand better.)
 > Suppose you have to update all the nodes in range [0:2], (this symbol means, both are included)
 > We don't have to update all the nodes in that given range if we use lazy propagation.
 We only
-> have to update node representing (0:2) and mark it immediate children lazy.
+> have to update node representing (0:2) (which is node = 1 in below image) and mark it immediate children lazy.
 > 	* We need an auxilary space for storing the nodes which have been marked lazy.
 >   * We need to update the node values only when searching.